jiajunhe126/ctf-writeups/Easy CTF/Hashcrack/Hashcrack.md

 Challenge points: Easy
 ![Image1](Description)

-Q1: Crack MD5 hash code
+Q1: Crack MD5 hash

-According to the string in first question provided which is '482c811da5d5b4bc6d497ffa98491e38' ，this hash matches the characteristics of an MD5 hash (32-character hexadecimal string).
+According to the hash in first question provided which is '482c811da5d5b4bc6d497ffa98491e38' ，this hash matches the characteristics of an MD5 hash (32-character hexadecimal string).

 In order to crack this hash, the tool **hashcat** is commonly used.